seamusdemora/PiFormulae/ReadMeFirst.md

   * `arp -a | grep --ignore-case b8:27:eb` (because as of this writing all RPi MAC addresses begin with `b8:27:eb`)
   * `arp raspberrypi.local`
   * if you have access to it, look through the network's DHCP server log
-  * download on of the several "PiFinder" tools available
+  * download one of the several "PiFinder" tools available

 Note: I've found arp to be "hit-or-miss", but I'm not sure why.
 If you're on a Mac, I'd suggest trying the `dns-sd` command at the top of the list.